 Just the facts about Abortion.
 In the state of Virginia (as of April 1, 2017):

 A woman must undergo an ultrasound at least 24 hours before obtaining an abortion; the provider must offer her the option to view the image (this is the law regarding abortion in Virginia since February 2012).

 Why is this important?
 It is important to know if the pregnancy is viable and not at risk of miscarriage on its own.
 According to the March of Dimes, as many as 50% of all pregnancies end in miscarriage — most often before a woman misses a menstrual period or even knows she is pregnant.
 About 15-25% of recognized pregnancies will end in a miscarriage.
 An ultrasound can detect if there is a fetal heartbeat indicating a viable pregnancy.
 Abortion providers are required to provide an ultrasound and often charge a fee for the ultrasound.
-Along with free pregnancy tests, Mosaic provides ultrasounds free of charge.
+Along with free pregnancy testing, Mosaic provides ultrasounds free of charge.